acailic/flight-advisor/README.md

  ### Security
   Spring Security package was used with JWT tokens.
-  User can only have two roles role, ADMIN or USER.
+  User can  have two roles role, ADMIN or USER.

  ### Initial data - routes and airports
  CSV files with ORACLE format are supported.